Hakob650/Linking/April23/task4/README.md

-2)math.c-This file calls the math.h for making sure that is follows the declarations set in the header,and provides the implementation of functions add and subtract.
+2)math.c-This file calls the math.h for making sure that it follows the declarations set in the header,and provides the implementation of functions add and subtract.